Don Mattingly: In popular culture

-Mattingly appeared in a baseball-themed episode of The Simpsons, "Homer at the Bat".
-In the episode (originally aired on February 20, 1992), team owner Mr. Burns repeatedly demands that Mattingly trim his sideburns, though Mattingly has no sideburns (and in fact wonders if Mr. Burns even knows what sideburns are).
-A confused Mattingly returns with a third of his head shaved from one ear over the top of his head to the other.
-The irate Burns cuts him from the team because he would not "trim those sideburns!"
+Mattingly appeared in a baseball-themed episode of The Simpsons, "Homer at the Bat", which originally aired on February 20, 1992.
+In the episode, Mr. Burns, the owner of the Springfield Nuclear Power Plant and the manager of its softball team, repeatedly demands that Mattingly trim his sideburns, leading Mattingly to protest that he had no sideburns, and to eventually shave much of his head.
+Burns, irate, cuts him from the team for defying his orders.
 As he departs, the exasperated Mattingly says to himself, "I still like him better than Steinbrenner."

-Coincidentally, in 1991, before the episode aired, but after it was produced, then-Yankees manager Stump Merrill told him that until he cut his hair, he would not play.
-This was in accord with Yankee owner George Steinbrenner's policy requiring his players to maintain well-kept head and facial hair.
+In 1991, before the episode aired, but after it was produced, then-Yankees manager Stump Merrill told him that until he cut his hair, he would not play.
+This was in accord with Yankee owner George Steinbrenner's appearance policy requiring his players to maintain well-kept head and facial hair.
 Mattingly was sporting a longish or mullet-like hair style, and when he refused to cut it, he was benched.

 Mattingly has also appeared in public-service announcements airing on the Spike TV network advocating fathers spending time with their children as part of the "True Dads" campaign to encourage men to take an active role in their children's lives.

 Mattingly is referred to by name in several episodes of Seinfeld.
 In one episode, his uniform pants split because they were made of 100% cotton at the behest of George Costanza.

-Mattingly appeared as a guest artist on Christian recording artist Matt Felts' album, Based on a True Story.
-Mattingly lends his voice on a song entitled "The First Baseball Game".